Favorite Quilt Marking Tools

 The trade-off for this flexibility is extra work at the beginning of making

 your quilt top.
 You will need to test all of the fabrics in the quilt (except the whites/creams) to weed out the bleeding fabrics.
 (See my page Bleeding Fabric: Stop It Before It Starts

-I can't stress this part enough, prewashing your fabric doesn't guarantee that your fabrics won't bleed.
-It does remove sizing and shrinkage.
-Obviously, prewashing also cleans the fabric.
+I can't stress this part enough, prewashing your fabric doesn't guarantee your fabrics won't bleed.
+It does remove dirt, sizing and shrinkage.

 But you'll need to test for bleeding.
 And really, it's simple to do.
 Just follow the directions on the page referenced above.